- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Address: 145 S Front St, Columbus, OH 43215

-In honor of Sam Frantz, the creator of hybrid corn seeds, this attraction sprouts 109 larger than life sized ears of corn.
+In honor of Sam Frantz, the creator of hybrid corn seeds, Ohio’s Cornehenge sprouts 109 larger than life-sized ears of corn.
 This creates a weird but exciting sight for those driving past.

 Address: 4995 Rings Rd, Dublin, OH 43017

 This monument represents the great Wyandot Indian Chief., made completely out of native limestone slabs.
-Visitors to this 12- foot tall portrait are able to stand on top of the attraction to capture a memorable photo.
+Visitors to this 12-foot tall portrait can stand on top of the attraction to capture a memorable photo.

 Address: 7377 Riverside Dr, Powell, OH 43065